Anger over mask, vaccine mandates brews up fresh tea party protests

 “There is a similar kind of anger and a similar willingness to speak out in the first year of the Biden administration as in the first year of the Obama administration,” Ms. Martin said.

-Still, the new generation isn’t your typical tea partiers.
+Still, the new generation isn’t your typical tea partyers.
 Many are working with the movement but not necessarily joining tea party organizations.

-Tea Party Patriots is staging at least 28 rallies in 17 states to protest local governments and hospitals requiring masks or vaccines.
+Tea Party Patriots is staging at least 28 rallies in 17 states to protest local government and hospital requirements of masks and vaccines.

-The rallies — often organized as sign-waving events — will also protest President Biden’s order this month for new regulations for businesses with more than 100 employees to require workers to be vaccinated or submit to weekly COVID-19 tests.
-He also ordered the vaccine mandate for federal and health care workers
+The rallies, often organized as sign-waving events, will also protest President Biden’s order this month for new regulations for businesses with more than 100 employees to require workers to be vaccinated or submit to weekly COVID-19 tests.
+He also ordered the vaccine mandate for federal and health care workers.

 The debate over the mandates fits neatly within the tea party’s core tenet of opposing government overreach.